 So whether or not you are having a bad day and like or loath pumpkin pie, you need to shake together this pumpkin pie martini.
 The season calls for it and you, my friend, deserve it! 😉 Until next time, Cheers – to sippin’ on somethin’ scrumptious.

 *Disclosure: I received free bottles of various flavored Vodka from my friends over at Pearl for my own personal tasting.
-I loved their new flavors of Vodka so much I freely chose to develop a drink with it.
-For more flavors and great recipes check out their website here.
+I loved their new flavors of Vodka so much I freely chose to develop a drink with their Pumpkin Spice Vodka.

 - 2 TBS Pumpkin Puree (canned or homemade)